 - Multiply a whole number of up to four digits by a one-digit whole number, and multiply two two-digit numbers, using strategies based on place value and the properties of operations.
 Illustrate and explain the calculation by using equations, rectangular arrays, and/or area models.
 (Grade 4) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!

 - Solve problems involving the four operations, and identify and explain patterns in arithmetic.
 (Grade 3) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!